 My small batch cherry preserve is a quick and easy jam recipe with a light cinnamon spice.
-This cherry jam can be whipped up in less than half an hour and stored for weeks in the refrigerator.
+This fresh cherry jam can be whipped up in less than half an hour and stored for weeks in the refrigerator.

 Small Batch Jam